-Appium has quickly become one of the most prominent test automation framework for mobile app, game and web testing.
+Appium has quickly become one of the most prominent test automation frameworks for mobile app testing.
 To celebrate this great framework going forward, people developing it further (yes, we highly appreciate the great work this ecosystem of talented and dedicated engineers are doing!) and people adopting it with a growing pace, we’d like to share our knowledge, some best practices as well as bunch of tips and tricks how you can really take all out of it.
 So…

-We’re glad to announce a blog series that will run the next 10 months including 37 unique blogs, sharing a lots of great and relevant information for all expertise levels of Appium users – from newbies/beginners to tech-savvy test automation folks that already use it.
+We’re glad to announce a blog series that will run the next months including 29 unique blogs, sharing a lot of great and relevant information for all expertise levels of Appium users – from newbies/beginners to tech-savvy test automation folks that already use it.
 Stick with us – it’ll be surely an awesome ride!

 What is Appium Mobile Testing – Why Should You Care?

-Views, Tips and Tricks – Every Week – with Real Devices!
+Views, Tips & Tricks – Every Week – with Real Devices!

 Appium Tutorial Schedule and Content – Appium Tips Weekly: